hms-dbmi/EHRtemporalVariability/README.md

 ## Citation

 A paper describing the EHRtemporalVariability package has been submitted.
+If you use EHRtemporalVariability, please cite:

+Sáez C, Gutiérrez-Sacristán A, Avillach P, García-Gómez JM.
+EHRtemporalVariability: delineating unknown reference changes in Electronic Health Records over time.
+(Submitted)

 The original methods and case studies using the approach are described here:

 [1]: Sáez C, Rodrigues PP, Gama J, Robles M, García-Gómez JM.
 Probabilistic change detection and visualization methods for the assessment of temporal stability in biomedical data quality.
 Data Mining and Knowledge Discovery.
 2015;29:950–75. https://doi.org/10.1007/s10618-014-0378-6